10 Rules to Ensure Safe, Solo Travel for Women

 2. Although you’ll be gone for several months (or years), only pack travel-sized toiletries.
 Dragging around a regular-sized shampoo bottle and a gallon of suntan lotion is not going to be fun.
 You can refill your small bottles as your trip goes on and you run out of the soaps and creams you brought from home.
 A big plus of traveling is shopping in a new environment.
 You have to buy toiletries at some point, so explore what the local culture has to offer.
 You just might discover the perfect remedy for your skin that nothing at home could cure.

 3. If you want to be the brunt of hostel jokes, drag out your hair dryer, makeup bag, stilettos, and miniskirt while moaning about how horrific your latest plane ride/train ride/bus ride/taxi ride was.
 Traveling solo on a budget doesn’t mean you have to look like crap all the time.
-In fact, more pictures will be taken of you on your trip than on a yearly basis at home.
+In fact, more pictures will be taken of you on your trip than on a yearly basis at home, not to mention selfies or Instragram photos.
 Keep your look, but tone it down.
 Leave the appliances at home and get an easy haircut.
 Use minimal makeup.
 Outdoor apparel for women gets better looking by the season, so invest in some Ripstop pants, fleece, hiking shoes, and sandals.
 You might have to trade the club-hopping for nights in the hostel kitchen, but swapping travel tips and stories with your hostel mates will be more memorable anyway.

 4. Make sure your online bank accounts are glitch-free before you leave the country.
-Transfer a chunk of money ($1,000 or more, depending on your budget and location) about once a month from your savings to your checking account.
+Transfer a chunk of money ($1,000 or as much as you an budget, depending on your budget and location) about once a month from your savings to your checking account.
 When you use ATMs around the world, the cash will most likely come from your checking account without giving you a choice of checking or savings.
 Also, check the fee for international ATM withdrawals so you know what to expect, and don’t be surprised if the local bank charges you a fee as well.
 Each time you withdraw, take out the maximum amount allowed by your bank and keep it safe in your money belt.
-Keep a pocket calculator handy to convert the dollar amount you’re withdrawing to local currency.
+Use your smartphone calculator handy to convert the dollar amount you’re withdrawing to local currency.
 Better yet, figure out how much you’re going to withdraw before heading to the bank so you’re not fumbling at the ATM (a bad idea in any country!).

 6. Pay attention to dates in guidebooks and on websites for “when to go/when not to go” to your destinations.
 It may seem exciting and adventurous to travel on a whim without any planning, but you might get stuck wandering around a city in the midst of a city-wide festival, practically begging for an available room when there are truly none to be had.
 The Gods of Travel didn’t conspire against you; you just should have arrived before or after the big event.
 Head to a nearby town to find a room and hope all isn’t full there too.
-In some parts of the world, like Europe, booking a hostel bed a few days in advance is a necessity.
-In other parts, like much of Asia, it’s completely unnecessary.
+In some parts of the world, like Europe, booking a hostel bed a few days in advance is a necessity and is always easy to do online.
+In other parts, like much of Asia, it’s completely unnecessary but still can be done online if you have devised an itinerary.
 Your guidebook and fellow travelers will help you out if you’re not sure how much to plan and how much to leave to chance.

 7. Pack a page or two of quotes or poems that you know will inspire you when you need them.
 Keep them in your journal and read them at those times when you are wondering why you are where you are.
 When you are lonely or annoyed with everything that is foreign around you, go back to your room and take a breath.
 Read over your inspiring quotes.
 Write in your journal, not on your blog!
 Vent all your frustrations about how hard it can be to travel all alone in a foreign place when you don’t know what to expect from moment to moment.
 Then put your journal away and let it soak up your negative feelings.
 Treat yourself to a cup of tea or a dessert at a women-friendly restaurant.
 Even in areas of the world where the cafés are dominated by men, you can usually find a restaurant with couples and families where you’ll feel comfortable to sit and people watch.